 Regular and punctual attendance is the greatest single factor in school success.
-Texas Compulsory Attendance Law requires students to attend school regularly, unless otherwise exempted by law.
+Texas Compulsory Attendance Law requires students to attend regularly unless otherwise exempted by law.
 It is the responsibility of the parent and student to cooperate and communicate with the school on all attendance matters.
 The key to high school graduation is strong school attendance and parental involvement.
+When a student is absent, parents or guardians should submit the necessary documentation as soon as possible, which is recommended within 48 hours of the absence.
+This documentation must justify the reason for the absence to ensure proper coding.
+See LISD Parent & Student Handbook for complete attendance policy.

 Attendance Video – English | Attendance Video – Spanish